mike-swart/AdIntuition/README.md

 # AdIntuition
-A Browser Extension to flag affiliate marketing and hopefully sponsored content
+A Browser Extension to flag affiliate marketing and hopefully sponsored content.
+This version represents the server version

 ### Using the extension
 Steps to test the extension while it is still being developed: